-Good Fairtrade coffee, Lambay Irish whiskey, double cream, chocolate bits, and even chocolate-covered coffee or espresso beans, this recipe captures every delicious flavor of Irish Coffee.
+Good Fairtrade coffee, Lambay Irish whiskey, double cream, chocolate bits, and even chocolate-covered coffee or espresso beans, this recipe captures every delicious flavour of Irish Coffee.
 Plus, while you can make your own chocolate brownie for the recipe, it can be made easier by purchasing one ahead of time—you can go for a standard sponge cake, a bundt cake, or even double down on the mocha flavours by using a chocolate sponge cake.

-Whether you’re looking for a delectable Sunday dessert or you’re craving Irish Coffee flavors, this recipe is sure to please.
+Whether you’re looking for a delectable Sunday dessert or you’re craving Irish Coffee flavours, this recipe is sure to please.
 For extra indulgence, whip up a Lambay Malt Irish Coffee to drink alongside a slice!

 RECIPE: Lambay Irish Coffee Cake

 Yield: 6 to 8 slices